Avaiga/taipy-doc/docs/knowledge_base/demos/stock_visualization.md

 1. Select the ticker you wish to predict
 2. Open the Historical Data Panel
 3. Select the period of prediction (from 1 to 5)
-4. Click on the ‘PREDICT” button
+4. Click on the ‘PREDICT" button
 5. See your predictions in the Forecast Data Panel...
 6. Try it repeatedly using different tickers to compare the results.
 7. Optional: You'll get the prediction ranges as a table by clicking on the "More info" button at the bottom.